nautobot/nautobot/nautobot/docs/development/apps/migration/code-updates.md

 ## Replace DjangoFilterBackend with NautobotFilterBackend

-If your Custom `FilterBackend` class is derived from `DjangoFilterBackend`, you should replace `DjangoFilterBackend` with `NautobotFilterBackend`.
+If your REST API has any `FilterBackend` classes derived from `DjangoFilterBackend`, you should replace `DjangoFilterBackend` with `NautobotFilterBackend`.

 ## Revamp Rest API Serializers

-All `NestedSerializer` classes are removed from Nautobot v2.0.
+`NestedSerializer` classes are no longer needed in Nautobot 2.0.
 If any `NestedSerializers` exist for your models, you should just remove their class definitions and references.
-In addition, the `?brief=` API query parameter is replaced by `?depth=<0-10>`.
-As a result, the ability to specify `brief_mode` in `DynamicModelChoiceField`, `DynamicModelMultipleChoiceField`, and `MultiMatchModelMultipleChoiceField` has also been removed.
-For every occurrence of the aforementioned fields where you have `brief_mode` set to `True/False` (e.g. `brief_mode=True`), please remove the statement, leaving other occurrences of the fields where you do not have `brief_mode` specified as they are.
-Checkout our [API documentation](../../../user-guide/platform-functionality/rest-api/overview.md#depth-query-parameter) for this change.

-After removing existing `NestedSerializers`, you can change the `fields` attribute in your serializers' `class Meta` to `__all__` and that will automatically include all the model's fields in the serializer.
+After removing existing `NestedSerializers`, you can change the `fields` attribute in your serializers' `class Meta` to `__all__` and that will automatically include all the model's fields in the serializer, including related-model fields that would previously have required a reference to a `NestedSerializer`.
 If you want to exclude certain fields of the model, you can specify a list of fields you want to display in the `fields` attribute instead.

 Include all model attributes: